 Foxhangers Limited is the brainchild of Russell Fletcher who originally founded the company alongside his sister at their canal side family home in 1997.
 When he was just a teenager, Russell began to develop his entrepreneurial skills by hiring out canoes and a small rowing boat to campers staying at his parent’s farm until by 2012 he jointly owned a fleet of 14 narrowboats!
 In 2012 Russell became the Managing Director of the company and now employs a team of up to 27 to help meet the demand for Foxhangers popular and top quality canal holiday experiences – family holidays from a family business!

-Nigel Card Operations Manager
+Dale Operations Manager

-Sharon Bookings Office Supervisor
+Sharon Customer Service & Bookings Supervisor

 Sharon comes from an administrative background and joined the Foxhangers Team in March 2014 as a Bookings Office Assistant and progressed to Supervisor in 2015.
 She is responsible for the smooth running of the Bookings Office and ensures seamless Customer Service from the point of booking through to arrival and the duration of your holiday.
 Sharon also looks after our online marketing including our Social Media Accounts.

-Billy Wharf Operations Supervisor
+Patrick Wharf Operations Supervisor

 Patrick brings a wealth of experience to Foxhangers, having had a career in the maritime industry, at sea as Ship Captain and subsequently as Marine Consultant/HSE Advisor mainly to the oil industry.
 He is an avid boating enthusiast who spent several months each summer cruising the inland waterways of Netherland, Belgium and France.
 He skippered several boats in the V and A Waterfront in Cape Town as well as the Robben Island Ferry.
 He has travelled extensively and has hired narrowboats many times before buying his own and enjoys cruising the UK canals.